tomin-apps/countryquiz/README.md

 Country Quiz
 ============
 Country Quiz is a quiz game about states in the world.
-You can practise recognition of flags, maps and capitals.
+You can practise identification of flags, maps and capitals.
 Results are collected into local database for you to see your own progress.

 Idea and development by Tomi Leppänen.